Merchandise inventory is one of the types of inventory that directly and substantially impacts a company’s financial health.

 Merchandise inventory includes all acquired goods intended for resale that are in transit from suppliers, in company storage facilities, on customer-facing displays, and as consignment inventory in other locations.

 What Is Merchandise On Hand?

 Merchandise on hand is the cost of goods on hand and available for sale at any given moment.
 Merchandise on hand is a type of merchandise inventory.
-It does not include the cost of goods that are in transit—but it does include finished goods inventory, goods held on consignment, and safety stock.
+It does not include the cost of goods that are in transit or inventory shrinkage—but it does include finished goods inventory, any inventory in your warehousing, goods held on consignment, and safety stock.

 Is Merchandise Inventory an Asset?

 Merchandise inventory is reported as an asset.
 There are two main types of assets: current and non-current.

 Non-current assets include long-term investments, intangible assets like intellectual or technological property, and physical property and equipment.
 Current assets, on the other hand, are assets that can be reasonably expected to be converted into cash within one operating cycle or fiscal year.

 Merchandise inventory is classified on the balance sheet as a current asset.